vordimous/zilla-docs/src/concepts/config-intro.md

 A corresponding `routes[].when` object with a matching `GET` method and `location` path is also required for follow-up `GET` requests to return the same response as would have been returned if the `prefer: respond-async` request header had been omitted.

+### Route Exit

+A route exists to direct a data stream to a desired exit point.
+This is the next binding needed to parse the the stream data.
+Bindings like [tcp](../reference/config/bindings/binding-tcp.md) are frequently used to route incoming streams to different exit points.
+Once a valid exit point is determined messages can flow to the correct `exit` destination.

 ### Guarded Routes

-A route is considered guarded if a [guard](#guards) is specified.
+A route is considered `guarded` if a [guard](#guards) is specified.
+The guard condition short circuits any other route conditions and evaluates if a stream is allowed to use the route.
+If the `guarded` check fails, route evaluation falls through to the next defined route.
 Any guard can be configured, enabling different use cases when protecting data sent over a stream.

 ## Guards